What is cycle syning, and why are so many people talking about it? Let’s break it down.

 Luteal Phase (Day 16-28) — Post egg release

-Your progesterone levels rise to prepare your body for a possible pregnancy.
-You might start experiencing some symptoms and notice mood changes.
+Your progesterone levels rise as your body prepares the uterine lining for a possible pregnancy.
+During this time, you might start noticing more symptoms and mood shifts.

-What I do: I usually focus on my self-care and well-being.
-I enjoy manicures and pedicures, as well relax and take care of myself in the home.
+What I do: I usually lean into self-care and well-being.
+I enjoy manicures and pedicures, relaxing evenings at home, and small rituals that help me slow down and take care of myself.

-Skincare: Gently exfoliate and clear pores to prevent breakouts.
-Use a BHA exfoliant or clay mask to control oil once or twice a week.
+Skincare: This is a good time to gently exfoliate and keep pores clear to help prevent breakouts.
+A BHA exfoliant or clay mask once or twice a week can help control oil.
 Stick to lightweight moisturizers and calming ingredients like niacinamide or aloe vera to reduce redness.
-As the phase ends, focus on hydration and avoid intense treatments to prevent irritation.
+Toward the end of the phase, focus more on hydration and avoid harsh treatments to prevent irritation.

 Suggestions: Uplifting Playlist | Eat Pray Love

 Lastly, Leslie has an article about planning your photoshoot around your menstrual cycle.
-It’s quite interesting because, until I came across this post, I had never though about it.
+It was surprisingly interesting, because until I read it, I had never thought about timing creative projects that way.

-What you have read here is just a guide.
-Discover cycle journey and find the most suitable ways for your body.
-And sure, don’t turn this into an obsession.
+What you’ve read here is just a guide.
+Discover your own cycle journey and find what works best for your body.
+And please, don’t turn this into an obsession.

 Wishing you a life of harmony with yourself…